-Whether a person with Alzheimer's disease or another dementia should still be allowed to drive is a common dilemma faced by people with the disease and their caregivers.
+Whether a person with Alzheimer's disease or another dementia should still be allowed to drive is a common dilemma faced by people who have the disease and by their caregivers.
 Taking away driving privileges may reduce the person's sense of independence and increase dependence on family and friends.
 But it is extremely important to prevent the person from driving when it is no longer safe.

-The American Academy of Neurology has created guidelines on driving and Alzheimer's disease.
-The academy recommends that people not drive if they have moderate Alzheimer's disease—when memory loss is noticeable and complex activities are impaired.1
+Experts recommend people not drive if they have moderate Alzheimer's disease—when memory loss is noticeable and complex activities are impaired.

 A diagnosis of Alzheimer's disease or another dementia does not mean that the person needs to stop driving immediately.
-The academy recommends that people in the very early stages have their driving performance checked to make sure they can drive safely.
-Also, their doctors should reassess their condition every 6 months because the disease is likely to progress.
+People in the very early stages of the disease should have their driving performance checked to make sure they can drive safely.
+Also, their doctors should reassess their condition about every 6 months, because the disease is likely to progress.
 Family members can help detect changes in the person's ability to drive by riding along when the person is driving.
-Some people who have very mild Alzheimer's disease may be able to continue to drive safely for a year or more.2
+Some people who have very mild Alzheimer's disease may be able to continue to drive safely for a year or more.